anubh-v/RedditSpeaks/README.md

 # RedditSpeaks - Find out what Reddit is saying

+Reddit is a platform for hosting interest or place based communities.

 RedditSpeaks is a project about extracting results and relationships from the data available on Reddit.

 Problem areas being considered:
 - Identifying trends across time in various Reddit communities
-- Tracking frequencies of particular keywords
+- Tracking the popularity of various topics across geospatial boundaries
 - Tracking community activity over time